-Students do not need to be part of the University Honors Program in order to start their Honors Thesis.
-In fact, any FSU student with a 3.2 GPA (both FSU and cumulative) and 60 credit hours completed may begin work on their thesis.
+Students do not need to be part of the University Honors Program in order to start their honors thesis.
+In fact, any FSU student officially admitted to their major who has at least a 3.20 GPA (both FSU and cumulative) and will have at least 60 completed credit hours by the start of their honors thesis are welcome to apply.
 Additional requirements are in place for specific majors, so be sure to consult your department's Liaison for more details.

 Upcoming Application Deadlines

 April 2, 2021 by 4:30 p.m. is the application deadline for all students who plan to begin work on their thesis in the Summer 2021 and Fall 2021 semesters.
 All students are encouraged to submit their Honors in the Major application through the online portal ahead of April 2, 2021 so as to allow enough time for approval and registration before the semester's end.
 Only after students have been approved to begin the Honors in the Major thesis can they register for the required honors thesis credits.

 - Click here for a PDF of the HITM application.

 - Use one of the three electronic signature options explained below.